 LCC takes pride in its founders who are experienced educators and leaders.
 LCC is a product of good chemistry of the spouses Mr. Francisco C. Magpantay from Batangas and Dr. Loreto F. Magpantay from Ilocos Sur.

 The drive of putting up a school comes naturally to Dr. Loreto F. Magpantay.
-Her early experiences as a classroom teacher in a public school enabled her to have first hand experiences of the prevailing congestion and other issues in public schools.
+Her early experiences as a classroom teacher in a public school enabled her to have first-hand experiences of the prevailing congestion and other issues in public schools.
 Dr. Magpantay believed that there is great power in education for the development of our nation, and the attainment of this power should not be hindered, rather it should be supported.
 While on the other hand, Mr. Francisco C. Magpantay, who is a natural leader with professional experiences as a policeman in the Philippine Constabulary, is known for his good people skills.
 He has been a consistent leader in most of the associations he belongs.
-With limited funds but with high hopes of helping his neighbors, he put up a two-storey commercial building in their own house located the heart of Barangay Narra Francisco Homes, City of San Jose del Monte, Bulacan.
+With limited funds but with high hopes of helping his neighbors, he put up a two-story commercial building in their own house located the heart of Barangay Narra Francisco Homes, City of San Jose del Monte, Bulacan.
 Various types of businesses rented stalls and rooms, but a certain room is vacant for some time, no one seemed to be interested to occupy.